 Today’s Gospel reading was the story of Jesus healing a leper.
 It’s in Mark 1:40-45.
 The man, somewhat timidly, says to Jesus, “If you will it, you can make me clean.”
 Jesus, in reply, touches the man and says, “I do will it; be made clean.”
 And the man was healed.

-But then Jesus tells the man to keep this miracle quiet—only to tell the priests, who had the power to release him from his exile and allow him to return to his home, his family, and the synagogue.
+But then Jesus tells the man to keep this miracle quiet—only to show himself to (not necessarily tell) the priests, who had the power to release him from his exile and allow him to return to his home, his family, and the synagogue.
 So what does the man do?
 He goes around telling everyone what Jesus did.

 A Simple Choice.

 Okay, so that’s the story.
 Here’s what hit me: Willingly (I do will it), Jesus took upon himself the isolation that had been this unfortunate man’s lot.
 The ritual uncleanness had passed from the leprous man to Jesus, so Jesus could no longer be around other people any more.
-He might infect them as well.
 And without a peep, he accepted the consequences of this action.
 Knowingly, by his own actions, he placed himself under the judgment of the law.

 What I found interesting is the simple, unassuming way that Jesus did this.
 There were no recriminations against the upholders of religious purity.
 No sense of superiority over those who enforced the law with no regard for the people they were condemning.
 No protest against the unfairness or extreme nature of the judgment.
-He quietly accepted the verdict, even though it was unjust.
+He quietly accepted the verdict.
 He willingly became an outcast so that this fellow could be reunited with his family and friends.

 Outcast by Association.